Spectral asymptotics for sub-Riemannian Laplacians. I: quantum ergodicity and quantum limits in the 3D contact case: Abstract

 To prove our theorem, we first establish a microlocal Weyl law, which allows us to identify the limit measure and to prove the microlocal concentration of the eigenfunctions on the characteristic manifold of the sR Laplacian.
 Then, we derive a Birkhoff normal form along this characteristic manifold, thus showing that, in some sense, all 3D contact structures are microlocally equivalent.
 The quantum version of this normal form provides a useful microlocal factorization of the sR Laplacian.
 Using the normal form, the factorization and the ergodicity assumption, we finally establish a variance estimate, from which QE follows.

-We also obtain a second result, which is valid without any ergodicity assumption: every Quantum Limit (QL) can be interpreted as the sum of two mutually singular measures: the first measure is supported on the unit cotangent bundle and is invariant under the sR geodesic flow, and the second measure is supported on the characteristic manifold of the sR Laplacian and is invariant under the lift of the Reeb flow.
-Moreover, we prove that the first measure is zero for most QL's.
+We also obtain a second result, which is valid without any ergodicity assumption: every Quantum Limit (QL) can be decomposed in a sum of two mutually singular measures: the first measure is supported on the unit cotangent bundle and is invariant under the sR geodesic flow, and the second measure is supported on the characteristic manifold of the sR Laplacian and is invariant under the lift of the Reeb flow.
+Moreover, we prove that the first measure is zero for most QLs.